How do I know I have a leaking basement problem?

 Does basement waterproofing increase my home’s value?

-According to a report by the Chicago Sun Times, spending money on a permanent basement waterproofing solution immediately increases the market value of that home.
+According to a national published report, spending money on a permanent basement waterproofing solution immediately increases the market value of that home.

 How do I select the right contractor to waterproof my basement?

 Selecting a contractor can be confusing and frustrating, but here are a few pointers to guide you along: